 Hi!
 I’m Claire.
-I’m a first year DPhil student studying Structural Biology, which essentially focusses on how the specific shapes of proteins influence their functions within cells and organisms.
+I’m a DPhil student studying Structural Biology, which essentially focusses on how the specific shapes of proteins influence their functions within cells and organisms.
 I am passionate about science communication and access, having taken part in various events and festivals at the University of York and in Germany, where I previously studied.
 So I am very excited to be involved with OxHOS as a Biology Corrdinator and share my enjoyment of science!

 Hi!
 My name is Isabel Wilkinson and I am the OxHOS Chemistry coordinator!
 I'm a third year student on the Systems Approaches to Biomedical Sciences CDT, carrying out my DPhil research in medicinal chemistry in the Russell group, CRL.
 I've been part of OxHOS for three years now, and volunteered with the sister organisation CHaOS before that!

 Ciao!
 I’m Anna, from Italy and I’m one of the two Chemistry Coordinators for OxHOS 2018.
 I’m a second year DPhil student in the Gouverneur group (Organic Chemistry) where I’m working to develop a new enantioselective organocatalytic fluorination.
 Does it sound difficult or boring?
 Believe me, is not!
 And I’ll be happy to show you how Chemistry (and more in general Science) can be fascinating and accessible to everyone.
 This is why I decided to get involved in outreach activities and I joined OxHOS this year.